Rajvardhan00/K8s-Assignment/README.md

-# Flask + MongoDB Deployment on Kubernetes using Minikube.
+# Flask + MongoDB Deployment on Kubernetes using Minikube

 This project demonstrates deploying a containerized Flask REST API with MongoDB using Docker and Kubernetes on a Minikube cluster.
 The Flask API exposes a `/data` endpoint that supports POST (insert document) and GET (retrieve all documents) operations.